by Ken Marlow

 Airport to Hikka

-We landed in Sri Lanka after about 10 hours in the air the day after we left the UK.
-It was a fantastic direct flight through TUI landing in 29° heat.
+We landed in Sri Lanka the day after we left the UK on a direct TUI flight.
+In all, about 10 hours in the air, leaving the cold of the UK in January and landing in 29° heat.
 Amazing.
 Prearranged taxis through hotels are pretty expensive.
-We paid $65 for the 2.5 hour journey down the superhighway to Hikkaduwa but it was comfortable and one of only two pleasant journeys by taxi we enjoyed.
+We paid $65 for the 2.5 hour journey down the superhighway to Hikkaduwa but it was comfortable.
 What a country for January.
 Warm, sunny and tropical.